First Saturday on Every Month (except January)

 Printed Studio Guides can be mailed upon request or you can pick one up at any of dozens of local and regional locations.
 E-mail email@example.com for more information.

-VISIT 41 STUDIOS!
-All but two studios (Jon Reis and June Szabo) are open simultaneously!
+VISIT over 40 STUDIOS!
+All studios are open simultaneously!
 No appointments, no fee – just get in your car and travel the beautiful roads of Ithaca and Tompkins County with awesome artist studios as your destination!

 11:00am to 5:00pm each day.
 Get the map at the above studio guide tab.